zkxs/neos-mod-list/README.md

 ## Visual Tweaks
 - [MotionBlurDisable](https://github.com/zkxs/MotionBlurDisable) - Disables motion blur for all of your cameras, including your view
 - [SsaoDisable](https://github.com/zkxs/SsaoDisable) - Disables SSAO for all of your cameras, including your view

+## General Ui Tweaks
 - [ReduceAnimation](https://github.com/EIA485/NeosReduceAnimation) - Reduce ui animations
+- [SquishPanels](https://github.com/RileyGuy/SquishPanels) - Modify the NeosPanels in Neos to squish in and out of existence

 ## Technical Tweaks
 - [ExportNeosToJson](https://github.com/zkxs/ExportNeosToJson) - Lets you export Neos objects as their native format